Vinishofficial/exno1/README.md

 # Result
 Thus, the given dataset was successfully cleaned by handling missing values, detecting and removing outliers using the IQR and Z-score methods, and the cleaned data was prepared for further analysis.

+# Summary

+Data cleaning is an important preprocessing step because dataset quality directly affects the accuracy and reliability of analysis and machine learning models.
+In this experiment, the Loan Data dataset containing 367 records was explored using info(), describe(), head(), and tail().
+Missing values were handled using dropping, forward fill, backward fill, and mean imputation.
+For this financial dataset, mode imputation for categorical columns and median imputation for numerical columns is recommended.
+Outliers were detected using IQR and Z-score methods.
+Since the dataset is not normally distributed, the Modified Z-Score is more suitable because it uses the median and Median Absolute Deviation (MAD), making it less sensitive to extreme values.
+Values with a Modified Z-Score above 3.5 or below -3.5 can be treated as potential outliers.
+Overall, the experiment produces cleaner and more reliable data for visualization, statistical analysis, and machine learning.